-10 Dec Explore South Carolina’s Freshwater Coast Trails
+10 Dec South Carolina’s Freshwater Coast Trails

 Whether your bike requires a motor or just your trusty legs, there are trails just for you.
-Hiking and biking trails meander through forests, follow water sources and traverse old railroad tracks in this special secret of South Carolina.
+Hiking and biking trails on South Carolina’s Freshwater Coast meander through forests and follow water sources.
+Many traverse old railroad tracks in this special secret of South Carolina.
 Not only are historical treasures available for discovery, but there are several landmarks that cannot be missed.